VCTLabs/bruce/README.txt

 Bruce the Presentation Tool is for programmers who are tired of fighting with presentation tools.
-In its basic form it allows text, code or image pages and even interactive Python sessions.
-It uses pyglet and is easily extensible to add new page types.
+In its basic form it allows text, code or image pages and video.
+It uses pyglet and is extensible to add new page types.

 Features:

-- simple point-by-point text display with styling and progressive expose
-- audio playback on any page, including blank ones
-- interactive Python interpreter with history
+- displays ReStructuredText content with one page per section or transition
+- handling of *most* of ReStructuredText, including:

+  * inline markup for emphasis, strong and literal
+  * literal and line blocks
+  * block quotes
+  * definition, bullet and enumerated lists (including nesting)
+  * images - inline and stand-alone, including scaling
+  * page titles (section headings)

-- page of Python code with execution output
+- page decorations
-- code display with scrolling
+- scrolling of content larger than a screenful
-- unicode escaped chars in ascii file (or any other source file encoding)
-- html page display with scrolling
-- image display with optional zoom to fit, title and/or caption
-- video playback with optional zoom to fit, title
-- configuration may be changed inside a presentation, including per-page
-- sensible resource location (images, video, sound from zip files etc.)
+- sensible resource location (images, video, sound from the same directory as the presentation file)
-- custom Pages via modules found in resource path
+- and some extensions of ReST:

+  * videos (embedded just like images) with optional looping
+  * stylsheet and decoration changes on the fly (eg. multiple fonts per page)

 - timer and page count display for practicing
-- logo display in the corner of every page
 - may specify which screen to open on in multihead
-- runs fullscreen at native resolution (with sensible scaling of pages)
+- runs fullscreen at native resolution
 - may switch to/from fullscreen quickly
-- HTML output of pages including notes
-- may display ReStructuredText files as presentations with one page per section

 Installation